hack-money/Cover/README.md

 This means that if the price of DAI rises away from the peg during a Black Thursday'esque liquidity crunch, CDP owners are able to purchase DAI at a lower than inflated price and deleverage more cheaply.

-We start with DAI:BUSD options.
+We start with and have deployed a Ropsten DAI:BUSD options market.

 ## Extensibility
 In addition, the protocol has been generalised such that it is possible to deploy any options market between two assets; for which a pair exists on Uniswap.
 This can be done by any user through the UI, allowing this to be extended beyond protective DAI options.

-This is achieved through a system of factory contracts that deploy the `Options` contracts, the Uniswap oracle and the liqudity pool.
-This allows anyone to call `OptionsFactory.createMarket(token0, token1)` and deploy the option market they require.
+A system of factory contracts are used for this purpose.

 ## How it works
 ### Option seller